realran/Docs/docs/Getting Started/Get a Random Number.md

 ## MetaMask Setup

 MetaMask is the most widely used browser plug-in wallet and users can easily interact with PlatON Devnet and Mainnet.
-See the [MetaMask Configure PlatON/Alaya Network](https://devdocs.platon.network/docs/en/MetaMask/) to learn to use it.
+See the [MetaMask Configure PlatON Network](https://devdocs.platon.network/docs/en/MetaMask/) to learn to use it.

 ## Deploy a VRF consumer contract